 Wolverina on the prowl

 Wolf packs have a distinct hierarchy where the alpha sits at the top and power cascades downward, landing at the omega who is the outsider or pariah of the pack.
 This evolutionary pecking order is all about survival and preserving the strength of the pack.
 Social anthropologists have hijacked this evolutionary nomenclature to describe different types of personalities denoting leadership qualities used predominantly for men in corporate structures.
-However, this form of social notation now has a wider scope and is no longer confined to a single gender as we see the rise of the female wolf pack.
+However, this form of social notation now has a wider scope and no longer confines itself to a single gender, as we witness the rise of the female wolf pack.

-Sourcing attributes from physical strength, social relations, intelligence and confidence as well as heritable qualities, we all possess a unique set of traits, which, when assembled, can be categorised as a type.
+Sourcing attributes from physical strength, social relations, intelligence, confidence, and heritable qualities, we each possess a unique set of traits that, when assembled, form a distinct type.
 Up until recently, for instance, only men made it to the metaphorical top of the tallest tree in the world, that is, the President of the United States.
 The archetypal alpha male usually inhabited the role of the “Leader of The Free World” but all that has changed as we have witnessed a formidable woman showing her teeth — or fangs as the case may be.
 This she-wolf has proved to be the ultimate alpha.
-While displaying an

 Borrowing from evolutionary language, behavioural scientists have divided human personalities into six different groups where there are subtle but significant differences in traits and characteristics between men and women of the same group.
 The personality types — alpha, beta, gamma, omega, delta and sigma — ascribed to females have some congruencies with their male counterparts, but it is often in their execution or presentation where notable differences are distinguishable.
-Hence, a male CEO can have a very different leadership style and approach to a woman.
+Hence, a male CEO can have a very different leadership style and approach to a woman, as the wolf female leadership style reveals itself uniquely in practice.

 This was evident in the Global Financial Crisis in 2008, which patently showed the alpha male fail spectacularly.
 In Iceland, for instance, four out of five banks failed.
 The only one that didn’t fall was run by a woman who took a more collegiate, less risky approach.
 Hormones such as testosterone, which drive risky behaviour in alpha men, heralded their inevitable doom, whereas the female-run bank relied more on a balanced and temperate strategy, which paid off — literally.

-Interestingly, and unlike the wolf pack, while there appears to be a pecking order, one personality type is not necessarily superior to another when it comes to success or happiness or how outcomes are viewed in life.
+Interestingly, unlike the wolf pack, a pecking order exists, but no personality type is necessarily superior to another when it comes to success, happiness, or how outcomes are viewed in life.
 One type is not better than the other as there are unique qualities that each type possesses which the other doesn’t.
-Further, there can be some fluidity in the roles that a woman can adopt based on life experiences, so you can move up or down the chain.
+Further, there can be some fluidity in the roles that a woman can adopt based on life experiences, so you can move up or down the chain of female leadership.
 Additionally, some individuals can possess traits from varying personality types depending on their situation, their perspective and their own personal growth.
 With that said, there tends to be a natural default position based on ingrained thinking patterns and propensities, so types are only elastic to a point.

 Understanding your own personality type allows you to handle situations with a sense of self-knowing.
 For instance, while many would aspire to be an alpha female, who can be charismatic but confrontational, the beta woman is often overlooked as quiet and uninspiring.
 But this woman can be a canny negotiator as she is an excellent listener.